-Varied, rugged, romantic and fun, the Auvergne-Rhône-Alpes region of France is undoubtedly unique.
+Varied, rugged, romantic, and fun, the Auvergne-Rhône-Alpes region of France is undoubtedly unique.

 This region in southeast-central France has a lot to offer.
-It’s home to the major wine region of the Rhône Valley, the central hub Lyon, as well as the Alps and multiple large national parks.
+It’s home to the major wine region of the Rhône Valley, the central hub of Lyon, as well as the Alps and multiple large national parks.
 The Auvergne-Rhône-Alpes region is the biggest economic region in France outside of Paris, making it a rather remarkable place to live.

 But what is it like to call the region home?
 We’ve taken an in-depth look at living in the Auvergne-Rhone-Alpes.